 Windows-king.zip For Windows Workstations

-Use "tar -xzvf Linux-king.tar.gz" or "unzip Windows-king.zip" to unzip
+use "tar -xzvf Linux-king.tar.gz" to unzip the compressed executable file.

-The example dataset used in the KING tutorial can be downloaded here: ex.bgeno [6.7MB].
+An example dataset being used throughout the KING tutorial can be downloaded here: ex.tar.gz [1.35MB].

 If you find KING helpful, please cite